beelzebielsk/ttp-stocks/notes.md

 - Keep the documentation consistent.
 Use param everywhere, or use prop for all react properties expected.
-- After successful sign-up, user should be routed to login.
 - After successful sign-in, user should be routed to portfolio.
 - Change to secrets which are asymmetric and allow backend to share pub key for verifcation.